Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Introduction

 which is well suited to study stability issues, $\BE KN$ does not even need a densely defined Carr\'e du Champ $\Gamma$, because only the semigroup $(\sP t)_{t\ge0}$ is involved.

-Section~\ref{sec:MeMe} is devoted to study the interaction between energy and metric structures.
-A few metric concepts are recalled in \S\ref{subsec:preliminaries}, whereas \S\ref{sec:dual} shows how to construct a dual semigroup {$(\sH t)_{t\ge0}$} in the space of probability measures $\prob X$ under suitable Lipschitz estimates on $(\sP t)_{t\ge0}.$ By using refined properties of the Hopf-Lax semigroup, we also extend some of the duality results proved by \textsc{Kuwada} \cite{Kuwada10} to general complete and separable metric measure spaces, avoiding any doubling or Poincar\'e condition.\\ \S\ref{subsec:EMMspace} presents a careful analysis {of the intrinsic distance $\sfd_\cE$ \eqref{eq:BMdistance} associated to a Dirichlet form and of Energy measure structures $\Emsp X\tau\mm\cE$.} We will thoroughly discuss the relations between the Dirichlet form $\cE$ and the Cheeger energy $\C$ induced by a distance $\sfd$, possibly different from the intrinsic distance $\sfd_\cE$ and {we will obtain a precise characterization of the distinguished case when $\sfd=\sfd_\cE$ and $\cE=2\C$: here conditions (\emph{a}),\, (\emph{b}) play a crucial role.}\\ A further investigation when $\BE K\infty$ is also assumed is carried out in \S\ref{subsec:Dir-BE}, leading to the class of \emph{Riemannian Energy measure spaces}.
+Section~\ref{secMeMe} is devoted to study the interaction between energy and metric structures.
+A few metric concepts are recalled in Section~\ref{subsecpreliminaries}, whereas Section~\ref{secdual} shows how to construct a dual semigroup {$(\sH{t})_{t\ge0}$} in the space of probability measures $\prob X$ under suitable Lipschitz estimates on $(\sP t)_{t\ge0}$.
+By using refined properties of the Hopf--Lax semigroup, we also extend some of the duality results proved by \textsc{Kuwada} \cite{Kuwada10} to general complete and separable metric measure spaces, avoiding any doubling or Poincar\'e condition.

+Section~\ref{subsecEMMspace} presents a careful analysis {of the intrinsic distance ${\mathsf d}_\cE$ \eqref{eqBMdistance} associated to a Dirichlet form and of Energy measure structures $(X,\tau,\mm,\cE)$.} We will thoroughly discuss the relations between the Dirichlet form $\cE$ and the Cheeger energy $\C$ induced by a distance ${\mathsf d}$, possibly different from the intrinsic distance ${\mathsf d}_\cE$ and {we will obtain a precise characterization of the distinguished case when ${\mathsf d}={\mathsf d}_\cE$ and $\cE=2\C$: here, conditions ({a}), (b) play a crucial role.}

+A further investigation when $\BE K\infty$ is also assumed is carried out in Section~\ref{subsecDir-BE}, leading to the class of \emph{Riemannian Energy measure spaces}.